packleader206/Project2/README.md

 ## Running the App:

+           1. Using your cmd prompt, navigate to the "Project2" directory that you cloned in the previous step.

-           1. Start the server by running the command "node server.js"
+           2. Run the command "node server.js" to start the server.

-           2. Then open your browser and go to http://localhost:your_MySQL_PORT_Number
+           3. Then, open up your browser and go to http://localhost:your_MySQL_PORT_Number

-## Instructions:
+## Using the App:

 Users must sign-up and create a login using email and password in order to use the app.
 Once logged in, users can browse items currently for sale posted by other users, and also create and post items of their own for sale.
-Once registered, users have access to a profile page that allows them to manage their items currently listed for sale.
+Once registered, users have access to a profile page that allows them to manage their items they currently have listed for sale.

 ## Screenshots: